 The implications of an SLA must be read carefully and discussed first.
-For example, a common stipulation, 99.9 per cent uptime, translates to nine hours of downtime per year, and so on.
-This may not be enough for mission critical data.
+For example, a common stipulation, 99.9 per cent uptime, translates into nine hours of downtime per year, and so on.
+This may not be enough for mission-critical data.
 Remember to check how the terms are defined.

 How to choose a better Cloud Storage provider?

 Price is one of the first factors most of us consider when deciding which service to choose, but when it comes to cloud storage, that shouldn’t be the first thing you’re looking at.
 In fact, most experts will tell you that the price of a service should not be higher than the fourth, because there are three other factors that should always take priority.

 Depending on how much of your data you plan to back up with cloud storage, the accessibility issue can range from being relatively minor to being absolutely critical.
 Knowing how often the provider backs up your files and how much redundancy there is in their storage will tell you how efficient you should expect it to be.
 It goes without saying that providers offering higher levels of guaranteed availability (i.e., periodic backups and high redundancy) also charge more for their services.

 In addition to the availability of your data, flexibility in use is also a key feature that you should look for when evaluating cloud storage providers.
 The ease with which clients can access, edit, and share previous versions of files varies from one provider to the next, so make sure that any company you consider offers a level of flexibility that can withstand your company’s workflow.